al-wen/maze_generator/README.md

 # Maze Generator

-This tool generates a random rectangular maze with adjustable parameters and custumizable rooms.
+This tool generates a random rectangular maze with adjustable parameters and customizable rooms.

 ## Link to Tool